ARM-software/bob-build/docs/module_types/bob_resource.md

 ----
 ### **bob_resource.name** (required)

 The unique identifier that can be used to refer to this module.

 ----
 ### **bob_resource.srcs** (optional)

 Source files to copy to the installation directory.

 ----
 ### **bob_resource.add_to_alias** (optional)

 Adds this module to an alias.

 ----
 ### **bob_module.owner** (optional)

 Value to use on Android for `LOCAL_MODULE_OWNER`

 If set, then the module is considered proprietary.
-For the Android BP backend this will usually be installed in the vendor partition.
+For the Android.bp backend this will usually be installed in the vendor partition.